-Resource Class (Grades K-5) (Direct Services)
+Resource Class (Grades 1-5): Direct Services

-Students are enrolled in a resource program and are served five segments per week.
+Students are enrolled in a resource program and are served a minimum of five segments per week.
 Materials and equipment are selected to meet sequential and developmental needs of the gifted identified student.
 All students, including students identified as gifted are responsible for mastery of the Georgia curriculum standards.
 In addition, gifted-eligible students participate in interdisciplinary enrichment activities through the resource class, which are focused in the areas of advanced research skills and methods, creative thinking and problem solving, higher order and critical thinking skills and advanced communication skills.

-The curriculum of interdisciplinary thematic units are based on the Georgia standards in science, mathematics and humanities, while integrating fine arts, vocational awareness, technology and civic leadership.
-Mini-units integrating the academic areas form the basis of the curriculum.
+The curriculum of interdisciplinary thematic units is based on the Georgia standards in science, mathematics, and humanities, while integrating fine arts, vocational awareness, technology and civic leadership.
+Mini units integrating the academic areas form the basis of the curriculum.
 Teacher created curriculum using the state standards, includes higher critical thinking skills that encourage rigor and relevance while establishing collaborative relationships.